Inflectra/rapise-documentation/scorm/js_basic/README.md

 <script>@input
 ""</script>

-Inequality operators can also be used to evaluate expressions.
+Comparison operators can also be used to evaluate expressions.
 For example:

 ``` javascript
 var foo = 1;